Student Advisory Group

 The group, made of 15 selected students, normally meets three to four times a year, and provides us with students’ insights and perspectives on key areas of assessment, such as the use of technology and the design of question papers - helping us to make important decisions about the future of exams.

-Chair of the group, Ellen Blacker, said:
+Chair of the group, Alison Chang, said: